Know your Collars!

-As of today, there are more than 10 different Collar styles defined by fashion connoisseurs and designers.
+Collars have evolved hugely over time from the bejewelled and embellished collars of the Mughal empire to the ruffles and ribbons of the Elizabethan period.
+As of today, there are many different collar styles defined by fashion connoisseurs and designers.
 Read along and enlighten yourself!

 The Golden Rule

 Don’t wear a collar that has same shape as your face i.e:

 Cutaway Collar- Originated in the early 20th century, these collar styles go great with a coat or a blazer.
 You can easily skip the neck wear and even undo a button or two.
 Cutaways also come in Semi Cutaway and Extreme Cutaway Collars.

 Medium Spread- One of the most common collar styles for men, Medium Spread collars can be worn buttoned up with a tie or just the top button undone- apt for any formal or casual occasion.
 Sports coats and blazers with a tie also look good with these collar styles.